4 Ways AI Will Make Creative Briefs Better

 Microsoft is also infusing AI into everything it does, including AI-powered speech, vision, search and language technologies for developers on the Microsoft Azure intelligent cloud, its Cortana voice assistant in Windows and automated language translation in Microsoft Office.

 For Microsoft-owned professional networking site LinkedIn, “AI is like oxygen — it’s present in every product that we build and in every experience on our platform”.
 Users experience it in features such as ‘People You May Know’, course recommendations, messaging options to help you communicate with your LinkedIn connections with a single click, and so on.
 “It helps deliver value to our members across their entire career journey by personalizing their experience,” claims LinkedIn head of relevance science and engineering, Craig Martell.

 Yet another example of AI in practice is how Gmail’s Smart Compose feature now finishes your sentences.
 Opinion seems to be divided between those who are willing to give it a chance, those who find it a little “creepy” and those who see it as an opportunity to mess with Google’s algorithms.
 Perhaps Google predicted that, however, given it had the foresight to include this qualification: “Smart Compose is not designed to provide answers and may not always predict factually correct information.”

-So as we at Simple continue to develop our new Intelligent Marketing Platform on Microsoft’s technology stack, we have a few predictions of our own for how the application of AI, machine learning, and other tools will improve the creative brief:
+So as we at Simple continue to develop our Marketing Operations platform on Microsoft’s technology stack, we have a few predictions of our own for how the application of AI, machine learning, and other tools will improve the creative brief: